Thabit and Williams Numbers Base $b$ as a Sum or Difference of Two $g$-Repdigits: The sum of two -repdigits The sum of two g-repdigits

 Note that for the given choice of $b$ and $g$, there are always multiple solutions of the form $(d_1,d_2,1,1,0)$ since we are solving equations $(b \pm 1) \pm 1 = d_1 + d_2$.
 These are the only solutions with $n = 0$ for $2 \leq b \leq 9$.
 For $b=11$, we also have one additional solution with $n=0$, namely $(2,1,1,2,0)$, and for $b=12$, we have 4 more solutions with $n=0$.

-In the next table, for each $b$, we list the number of solutions $N$ with $n\geq 1$ as well as maximal values of $l, m$ and $n$.
+In the Table \ref{TAB_3}, for each $b$, we list the number of solutions $N$ with $n\geq 1$ as well as maximal values of $l, m$ and $n$.

 Now we consider the case $b=g=10$.
-From Proposition \ref{prop:infinitely_sum}, we know that there are infinitely many solutions to equation \eqref{eq:sum_mm} of the form $(1,8,n,n+1,n)$, where $n\in\mathbb{N}$.
-To identify other possible solutions, we start by observing \eqref{eq:jdba_reduction} for $b=10$.
+From Proposition \ref{prop:infinitely_sum}, we know that there are infinitely many solutions to the equation \eqref{eq:sum_mm} of the form $(1,8,n,n+1,n)$, where $n\in\mathbb{N}$.
+To identify other possible solutions, observe \eqref{eq:jdba_reduction} for $b=10$.
 More precisely,

 Assume $m-l\geq 5$.
 For each choice of $d_2$, it is easy to see that there is no integer $n-m$ that satisfies \eqref{eq:b_g_10_first}.
 Hence, $m-l\leq 4$.

 The next step is to observe \eqref{eq:jdba_reduction_2}, which simplifies to